 Decreased bacterial diversity found in ME/CFS patients

-A study 1 in to the gut flora of patients with a diagnosis of ME/CFS has recently been published in ‘Microbiome Journal’.
+A study1 on the gut flora of patients with a diagnosis of ME/CFS has recently been published in ‘Microbiome Journal’.
 The study authors took 48 ME/CFS patients and 39 healthy controls, and profiled their gut microbial diversity, using RNA gene sequencing.
 The study also looked at blood inflammatory markers, such as C-reactive protein (CRP) and Lipopolysaccharide (LPS).

 Myalgic encephalomyelitis (ME), also known as chronic fatigue syndrome (CFS), is a chronic condition with no known cause and no widely accepted treatment.
 Primary symptoms include: fatigue, muscle and joint pain, poor quality of sleep, headaches and general malaise.
-In addition, many ME/CFS patients report gastrointestinal symptoms, such as IBS and intestinal discomfort, resulting in more than average use of antacids and proton pump inhibitor (PPI) medication amongst ME/CFS sufferers than healthy individuals.
+In addition, many ME/CFS patients report gastrointestinal symptoms, such as IBS (see Probiotics Learning Lab for more glossary terms) and intestinal discomfort, resulting in more than average use of antacids and proton pump inhibitor (PPI) medication amongst ME/CFS sufferers than healthy individuals.
 Many of these common symptoms reported by ME patients are characteristic of inflammatory illnesses.

 Study results showed differences between the gut microbiome of ME/CFS patients and healthy controls.
 Bacterial diversity was decreased in the ME/CFS faecal samples, showing a particular reduction in both abundance and diversity of species belonging to the Firmicutes phylum of bacteria.
 Additionally, the results show an increase in specific species that are reported to be pro-inflammatory, with a reduction in anti-inflammatory species.
 For example, Faecalibacterium prausnitzii, which produces an anti-inflammatory protein, as well as butyric acid (a short-chain-fatty acid with anti-inflammatory and gut protective properties), is drastically reduced in ME/CFS cases.
 This genus is also often depleted in IBD and Ulcerative Colitis.